MPC2grim911/Aces/README-meeting-log.md

 * start filling in what portions of the shells we can (review if needed) by minimal AI deadline
 * remember to comment on what was done to the code and commit/update the git repo -M

+//10.14.18
+Ok!
+The minimal AI is due on 11/4/18.
+I'll definitely start working on Monday since I'll have time.
+Do you have an openlabs environment running?
+-A